berkeley-scf/tutorial-unix-basics/index.md

 /home/scflocal/stat243-fall-2020
 ```

 We can get more complicated in our use of `..` with relative paths.
-Here we'll go up a directory and the down to a different subdirectory.
+Here we'll go up a directory and then down to a different subdirectory.

 ```bash
 $ cd units